Generic balanced synchrony patterns in network dynamics: The network dynamics: definitions, notations and main result

-A \emph{coloring} $\bowtie$ of the network is a partition of the set of cells defining a relation of equivalence $c\bowtie c'$ if and only if $c$ and $c'$ are in the same set (i.e. have the same color). \begin{defi} A coloring is {\bf balanced} if, for any cells $c$ and $c'$ with $c\bowtie c'$, there exists an input isomorphism $\beta:I(c)\rightarrow I(c')$ which preserves the colors in the sense that, for all $a\in I(c)$, $T(a)\bowtie T(\beta(a))$. \end{defi} Notice that two cells having the same color must be input isomorphic and thus of the same cell-type.
+A \emph{coloring} $\bowtie$ of the network is a partition of the set of cells defining a relation of equivalence $c\bowtie c'$ if and only if $c$ and $c'$ are in the same set (i.e. have the same color). \begin{defi} A coloring is {\bf balanced} if, for any cells $c$ and $c'$ with $c\bowtie c'$, there exists an input isomorphism $\beta:I(c)\rightarrow I(c')$ which preserves the colors in the sense that, for all $a\in I(c)$, $T(a)\bowtie T(\beta(a))$. \end{defi} Note that two cells having the same color must be input isomorphic and thus of the same cell-type.
 Moreover, a balanced coloring is such that, if two cells have the same color, then they have the same numbers of input arrows of each type, with the tails of the same color.
-So the partition defined by the coloring is finer than one defined by the input isomorphisms, which is finer that the ones defined by the cell-types.
+So the partition defined by the coloring is finer than one defined by the input isomorphisms, which is finer than the ones defined by the cell-types.
+Also note that a balanced coloring does not necessarily correspond to a symmetry of the network, i.e. to a permutation of the cells under which $\Gc$ and the types are invariant, see \cite{GNS,GS_vs,GS2} or the examples below. { One of the main concern in the coupled cell networks is how their cells synchronize, see \cite{Wang} for several examples.} \begin{defi} The {\bf synchrony space} of a coloring $\bowtie$ is the subset of $X=\RR^d$ defined by